Gus Smith: Development

 Mohammed George (pictured) was suspended from the soap in 2007.

+Mohammed George's first appearance as Gus aired in 2002.
 George originally auditioned for EastEnders as a member of the Trueman family, but was deemed by producers to be too young to play either Anthony Trueman or Paul Trueman.
 In 2007, George was suspended from the show for two months after he was cautioned by police over allegations that he caused actual bodily harm against his partner.

 On 18 January 2008, it was reported that Gus would leave the series, and that it was a mutual decision between George and the producers.
 A spokesperson for the show said, "As the character did not have any big plots coming up it was agreed Mohammed would leave.
 He is in talks with the BBC about other projects."
 Of his departure, George said: "I've always been an EastEnders fan, so it has been an honour and pleasure being in the show.
 And I'm thankful that Gus wasn't overused on screen, as it means that I haven't been typecast.
 I definitely feel ready to step into the shoes of a new character."
 In February 2010, George claimed that the decision for him to leave was not his, and said that the show's bosses had "believed" a tabloid newspaper's claims made in relation to his arrest, which later proved to be false.
 He said, "They said I'd be leaving by mutual agreement but, of course, it wasn't really like that.
 Instead of supporting me, they believed the bad press I'd got after all that bother with [my partner].
 They just sold me down the river.
 It's been nearly two years since I left and I haven’t had one single acting job since.
 But I'm not going to give up."